petermlm/backup/README.md

 BackUp is a small script to help me create quick and dirty tar file containing backups of my file system.

-I developed this script because I had a few directories in sperate locations and I wanted to back them up into a single tar file.
+I developed this script because I had a few directories in separate locations and I wanted to back them up into a single tar file.

 # How To Use

-BackMeUp works by reading from a file, called bmu\_files, which files and directories you want to store to the target tar file.
+BackUp works by reading from a file, called bu\_files, which contain the files and directories you want to store to the target tar file.

-Just write the directory locations to the bmu\_file and you're good to go.
+Just write the directory locations to the bu\_file and you're good to go.

     /home/someuser/Documents/
     /home/someuser/Images/